Satan and the Logan Temple President

 They made no effort to enter the temple, so President Merrill went out to greet them and see what he could do for the group.
 He said to their leader: "Who are you, and who are these people who have taken possession of the temple grounds unannounced?"

 He answered: "I am Satan, and these are my people."
 Brother Merrill asked: "What do you want, and why have you come here?"
 Satan replied: "I don't like what is being done in the Logan Temple and have come to stop it."
 That was a bit of a shock to President Merrill, and he answered: "No, we will not stop it.
-This is the world of the Lord and must go on.
-You know that you or any one else can not stop the world of the Lord."
+This is the work of the Lord and must go on.
+You know that you or any one else can not stop the work of the Lord."

 "If you refuse to stop it, I will tell you what I propose to do," the adversary said.
 "I will scatter this congregation of people throughout these valleys, and we will keep people from coming to the temple.
 We will whisper in their ears and discourage them from attending the temple.
 This will stop your temple work."